 Of course, any budget changes need to be calculated.
 Don’t cut your budget in desperation midway through the slow season; rather, plan for budget changes during the busy season when you have the time to be thoughtful about it.
 There’s nothing worse than realizing in August that you’ve allocated no budget toward September marketing for your October busy season.

-Business lines of credit can go a long way toward alleviating the financial stress of the off-season.
+Business lines of credit, or products that function like a line of credit, can go a long way toward alleviating the financial stress of the off-season.
 Don’t be afraid to take on debt when you need it, as long as you’re sure that the busy season brings enough cashflow to pay it off.

 Just be cautious when it comes to choosing a business funding source.
 Traditional bank loans can hamper your cash flow rather than help it, because you’re often on the hook for hefty interest and unwavering payments that don’t take into account your business ebbs and flows.

-A business line of credit is flexible because you can take advantage of these funds year-round, whether it’s to get through a sluggish spring or to gear up for a busy autumn.
+A business line of credit or similar products are flexible because you can take advantage of these funds year-round, whether it’s to get through a sluggish spring or to gear up for a busy autumn.
 Or, a working capital loan gives you the option of manageable daily payments that scale with your business cash flow, so you can stay on top of your debt even when your business is slow.

 Managing cash flow for your seasonal business doesn’t have to be a challenge when you have access to alternative business funding solutions.
 Manage your cash flow through calculating projections, managing your inventory wisely, and cutting expenses where you can, but don’t be afraid to rely on an alternative business funding source when times get tough.
 Especially when you need business funding fast for unexpected expenses.
-Banks aren’t designed to move fast.
 Mullligan Funding understands your need for speed.

 Call Mulligan Funding at 855-326-3564 to discuss your financing options today!